Those involved in Belfast violence will face full force of the law – PSNI

 Those involved in violence which erupted following anti-immigration protests in Belfast will be dealt with “using the full force of the law”, a senior police officer has vowed.

-Police Service of Northern Ireland (PSNI) Assistant Chief Constable Davy Beck revealed that three officers were injured during disorder in the city on Saturday.
+Police Service of Northern Ireland (PSNI) Assistant Chief Constable Davy Beck revealed that three officers were injured during disorder in the city on Saturday, with one suffering concussion.

+Speaking to the media at PSNI headquarters in Belfast, Mr Beck said police had fired two plastic baton rounds during rioting in the Sandy Row area of Belfast.

+He also said that he had been in touch with his counterpart in the Garda to ensure that offenders who had travelled from the Republic of Ireland would also be identified.

 He said four arrests had been made, adding that police “will be using every tool at our disposal to identify those involved”.